 The life of George M. Cohan, the greatest song and dance man of all time.

 Not far off from his song’s boast, George Michael Cohan was born on July 3, 1878, according to his birth certificate, however his mother always claimed that he was born on the 4th, and as he proved again and again in his plays and songs, he remained “a real live nephew” of America’s Uncle Sam throughout his life.

 Cohan loved three things fervently: show business, his family, and the United States of America.
-Carried on stage for the first time at the age of four months, he eventually became the most important in American theater of his day.
+Carried on stage for the first time at the age of four months, he eventually became the most important person in American theater of his day.
 Between 1901 and 1940, he produced 80 Broadway plays and musical revues for which he wrote the plots, songs, and dialogue, and in which he frequently performed.

 Cohan was born in Providence, Rhode Island, of Irish American parents.
 His grandparents simplified their Gaelic surname O’Caomhan to Keohane, then changed it to Cohan when they immigrated to the United States.
 They accented the final syllable and pronounced the name “Co-hán.”

 George’s father, Jeremiah (Jerry) Cohan, was a quiet, gentle man with an abiding interest in show business.
 As a youngster he learned the sprightly clog steps familiar to Irish dancers and played both the harp and violin.
 He became a strolling player and developed an act, for which he composed the music and appeared in the minstrel shows popular in New England in the 1870s.